9 Monkeys of Shaolin: Plot

-China, Year of the Water Monkey (1572).
-The hero of the game is a fisherman called Wei Cheng (voiced by Daisuke Tsuji).
+Imperial China, Ming dynasty, Year of the Water Monkey (1572) in Zhejiang.
+The hero of the game is a Chinese fisherman named Wei Cheng (voiced by Daisuke Tsuji).
 His parents died at the hands of the Wokou when he was a child.
 Wei Cheng was taken in by his grandfather, who taught him the fishing business, as well as how to fight with a staff, with this knowledge being passed down from generation to generation in their family.

 The game begins when the village is attacked by bandits.
 Grandfather was killed and Wei was badly wounded by their leader in a red mask.
 Buddhist monks find Wei Cheng bleeding and carry him to one of the local fortified houses.
 The hero regains consciousness and finds monks standing in front of him.
 They say that the village has been completely destroyed, there are almost no survivors, and that there were no ordinary bandits but the Wokou.
 Their group was sent from Shaolin to help defend both the Buddhist monasteries and the ordinary people but they did not get there in time.
 Wei Cheng offers to help seven monks and one smuggler.

-In cooperation mode the second player is the youngest of monks called Daoshan.
+In cooperation mode, the second player is the youngest of monks called Daoshan.

 Development

 9 Monkeys of Shaolin was announced at Game Developers Conference 2018 via the ID@Xbox Program.
 A new demonstration version was shown at Gamescom 2018 in Indie Arena Booth area and at IgroMir 2018.
 The game received the Critics' Choice award at Indie Cup Summer 2018 and Grand Prize, Best Desktop, Excellence in Game Design, Visual Art, Audio nominations at DevGAMM Awards.
-The game was released on October 16, 2020.
+It was released on 16 October 2020.

 Reception

 9 Monkeys of Shaolin received "generally favorable" reviews, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 48% of critics.